SarderLab/Multi-Compartment-Segmentation/README.md

 <img src="figures/fig3.png"  width="60%" height="30%">

-6. You can see the logs of the running job and the segmentation progress by clicking the job that you just started from the Jobs Section.
-7. Once the job sucessfuly runs, the segmented compartments will appear on top of the image.
+6. Once the job sucessfuly runs, the segmented compartments will appear on top of the image.
 You can visuazlie them all or one-by-one by selecting the layers you wish to view from Annotations/Other tab on the right.

 # See Also